Elmer's Tune

 "Elmer's Tune" is a 1941 big band and jazz standard written by Elmer Albrecht, Dick Jurgens and Sammy Gallop.
 Glenn Miller and his Orchestra and Dick Jurgens and his Orchestra both charted with recordings of the composition.

+The Glenn Miller recording on RCA Bluebird Records featuring the lyrics by Sammy Gallop reached no. 1 on Billboard in 1941.

 Background

-Elmer Albrecht originally composed the song in the early 1920s.
-At the time, he was a student at the Worsham College of Embalming in Chicago and worked at Louis Cohen’s funeral parlor on Clark Street.
-According to Albrecht, he originally worked out the tune on a piano in a back room of the funeral parlor which at the time held the corpses of twelve men killed in Chicago’s Tong Wars.
+Elmer Albrecht originally composed the tune in the early 1920s.
+At the time, he was a student at the Worsham College of Embalming in Chicago and worked at Louis Cohen's funeral parlor on Clark Street.
+According to Albrecht, he originally worked out the tune on a piano in a back room of the funeral parlor which at the time held the corpses of twelve men killed in Chicago's Tong Wars.